We invite you to join us

 Telephone 01242 621405 lines open 10:00am - 4:00pm

 See the display of 1940s vehicles, the Oxfordshire Home Guard Unit and the Forever 40's Group.
-Brand new for 2019 will be the Broadway Station Refreshment Room.
+The Broadway Station Refreshment Room and toilets.
 There will also be a classic bus operating between the station and Broadway village.

-Located at Toddington will be the main exhibits, the entertainment marquee, traders, WW2 memorabilia, 1940's hair and beauty salon, and narrow gauge railway.
-Exhibits will include a replica Spitfire with working engine (see above for details), a World War II tank, a Roadworks Display with Steamroller and Military and Civilian Vehicles.
+Located at Toddington will be the main exhibits, the entertainment marquee, traders, WW2 memorabilia, and narrow gauge railway.
+World War II tank, and Military and Civilian Vehicles.
 The Gardeners' Arms Beer Bus will be on hand for the supply of liquid refreshments.
 Hot food, drinks and light refreshments will be available at The Flag and Whistle café.
 The station has modern toilets, with baby changing facilities and a children's play area.

 CHELTENHAM RACE COURSE STATION